yhw086/PowerOutageAnalysis/README.md

 Observed Statistics: the absolute difference between Customers.affected and missing_duration.

-We use permutation test to shuffle the missingness of number of affected customers 1000 times.
+We use a permutation test to shuffle the missingness of the number of affected customers 1000 times.
 We can get 1000 simulating absolute differences.
-Then we compare these 1000 absolute differences to the observed difference, and calculate the p-value that is the probability of observing a absolute difference as extreme or more extreme than the observed difference, assuming the null hypothesis is true.
+Then we compare these 1000 absolute differences to the observed difference, and calculate the p-value which is the probability of observing an absolute difference as extreme or more extreme than the observed difference, assuming the null hypothesis is true.
 Observed statistic:  20599.733

 Finally, we get the p-value, which is 0.68.
 As 0.05 is our significance threshold, since 0.68 > 0.05, we fail to reject the null hypothesis that the distribution of the affected customers is the same whether power outage duration is missing or not.
 The result suggests that the distribution of the number of customers affected is not statistically different between the groups with missing and non-missing outage duration data.
 In essence, the missingness of power outage duration data does not appear to be related to the number of customers affected.